Kentucky churchgoers met with nails on road, police record license plates for Easter Sunday service

 "It was sad when we drove into the house of God today.
 Someone decided it would be nice if you all drove home with flat tires today," Roberts, a preacher of 55 years, told the congregation Sunday morning during his sermon.

-"Of all the places to keep you from, they should've put them down at the liquor store -- keep people from getting drunk going home and killing somebody on the way," Roberts said.
-"They could've been them down at the abortion center.
+"Of all the places to keep you from, they should've put them down at the liquor store -- keep people from getting drunk, going home, and killing somebody on the way," Roberts said.
+"They could've put them down at the abortion center.
 They could've saved some lives down there, maybe.

 "When our politicians get on TV and say they want to save one life.
 You can save 60 a day or better in downtown Louisville," he said.
 "It's not that complicated, folks.
 It's not lives they want to save."